-What is Sanity Testing & Sanity Definition?
+What is Sanity Testing and sanity Definition?

-After receiving a Software build with the minor issues fixes in code or functionality, Sanity Testing is carried out to check whether the bugs reported in the previous build are fixed & there is a regression introduced due to these fixes, i.e. not breaking any previously working functionality.
-The main aim of the Sanity test to check the planned functionality is working as expected.
+After receiving a Software build with the minor issues fixes in code or functionality, Sanity Testing is carried out to check whether the bugs reported in the previous build are fixed & there is a regression introduced due to these fixes, i.e., not breaking any previously working functionality.
+The main aim of the Sanity test is to check the planned functionality is working as expected.
 Instead of doing whole regression testing, the Sanity test is performed.

 - Sanity tests help to avoid wasting time and cost involved in testing if the build is failed.
-The tester should reject the build to build failure.
+The tester should reject the build-to-build failure.

 How to Do Sanity Testing?